dotnet/core-setup/Documentation/design-docs/host-components.md

 In most cases the latest available version of `hostfxr` is used.
 Self-contained apps use `hostfxr` from the app folder.

 The main reason to split the entry-point host and the `hostfxr` is to allow for servicing the logic in `hostfxr` without the need to stop all instances of the executable host currently running.
-In case of `apphost` and all the library hosts, servicing the entry-point host is basically impossible as they are part of the application itself.
+In the case of `apphost` and all the library hosts, servicing the entry-point host is impossible as they are part of the application itself.

 ## Host Policy
 The host policy library implements all the policies to actually load the runtime, apply configuration, resolve all app's dependencies and calls the runtime to run the app or load the required component.